AMDESE/AMDSEV/README.md

 ## Upstream Support

 Modern distributions ship all the components needed to run SEV 3.0+ (SNP) guests without building anything from source.
-SEV 4.1 (TIO) is in active upstream development.

 For a list of OS distributions that have been tested and certified for SEV feature support across EPYC platforms, see